TWA-Agile-Full-Stack-Bootcamp-2022/MultiplicationTable/README.md

 AC1: The start number should not be greater than the end number, otherwise the function will return nothing.

-    TASK 1 : should return false when call isGreaterThanStartNumber given start number 3 and end number is 2
+    TASK 1 : should return false when call isGreaterThanEndNumber given start number 3 and end number is 2

 AC2: The start number and the end number can be any integer in a range of 1 to 10 (inclusive).

-    TASK 2: should return true when call isGreaterThanStartNumber given start number 0 and end number is 2 TASK 3: should return false when call isInTheRange given start number 0 smaller than 1 TASK 4: should return false when call isInTheRange given end number 11 TASK 5: should return false when call isInTheRange given end number 10
+    TASK 2: should return true when call isGreaterThanEndNumber given start number 0 and end number is 2 TASK 3: should return false when call isInTheRange given start number 0 smaller than 1 TASK 4: should return false when call isInTheRange given end number 11 TASK 5: should return false when call isInTheRange given end number 10